-Due to the specific nature of its activities as TSO, the Issuer is considered as "operators of essential services" and managers of so-called "critical infrastructure".
+Due to the specific nature of its activities as TSO, the Issuer is considered as "operator of essential services" and manager of so-called "grid critical infrastructure".
 Accordingly, the impact of any failure, attack, or malware is considered to be higher as a disruption in the activities could have a severe effect on society and has the potential to impact other network operators in Europe.
-In addition, the Issuer as TSO is subject to European, national and sector specific regulations, such as the European Program for Critical Infrastructure Protection (EPCIP Directive), the EU network and Information Security Directive (NIS Directive) as well as upcoming regulation such as the Directive on the resilience of critical infrastructure (CER Directive) and the Network Code on Cybersecurity which impose a heightened burden on the Issuer to identify, assess and manage potential physical security and cybersecurity risks.
+In addition, the Issuer as TSO is subject to European, national and sector specific regulations, such as the European Program for Critical Infrastructure Protection (EPCIP Directive), the EU network and Information Security Directive (NIS Directive), the recently adopted Directive on measures for a high-common level of cybersecurity across the Union (NIS2 Directive) (although the NIS2 Directive is not yet transposed into Belgian law) and the Directive on the resilience of critical infrastructure (CER Directive), as well as the upcoming Network Code on Cybersecurity (not yet in force), which imposes a heightened burden on the Issuer to identify, assess and manage potential physical security and cybersecurity risks.

-Contingency events and business continuity disruptions, including as a result of acts of terrorism or sabotage, may adversely affect the Issuer's results of operation
+Contingency events and business continuity disruptions, including as a result of acts of terrorism or sabotage, may adversely affect the Issuer's results of operation or more infrastructure components.

-The transmission systems operated by the Issuer are very reliable (see "Description of the Issuer - Key strengths").
-Nonetheless, unforeseen events, such as unfavourable weather conditions, may occur and alter the smooth operation of one or more infrastructure components.
 In most cases, these lead to a so-called single contingency event, and have no impact on the end customers' power supply because of the meshed structure of the grids operated by the Issuer (and the fact that electricity can often reach end customers via a number of different connections in the system).
-However, it cannot be excluded that in more exceptional cases, an incident in the electricity system would lead to multiple contingency events that could result in a local or widespread electricity outage with liability claims, based upon contractual liability or as stipulated in the regional legislation (see section "Description of the Issuer - The regulatory framework") and litigation, which, in turn, could negatively impact on the financial position and results of the Issuer.
+However, it cannot be excluded that in more exceptional cases, an incident in the electricity system would lead to business continuity disruption that could result in a local or widespread electricity outage with (extra)contractual as well as statutory liability claims (see "Description of the Issuer - Regulatory framework") and as the case may be litigation, which, in turn, could negatively impact on the financial position and results of the Issuer.